sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

  Brahma then asked "What is the Eternal Imperishable; what is Its nature; whence has It come?"

- Nārāyana replies with a discourse on the creation of the world and teaches Brahmā, Vishnu, and Rudra the nature of [Purusha and Prakriti](# "See note at p.
-29 post.") or [Pradhāna](# "See note at p.
-29 post.") the two supreme Tattvas^(**4**).
+ Nārāyana replies with a discourse on the creation of the world and teaches Brahmā, Vishnu, and Rudra the nature of Purusha and Prakriti[^5] or Pradhāna[^5] the two supreme Tattvas^(**4**).
 Of the twenty-five Tattvas, Purusha and Prakriti are stated by the Mahāvishnu to be eternal (Nitya) Prakriti extending over and enveloping the whole uni- verse "including Thee Oh Brahmā and Myself Nārāyana."
 Of Prakriti the latter says "She knows Herself.
 None know Her but I as Kāla only."
-"Kāla it is," He says, "who effects Vikriti or change in Prakriti with Her three gunas, Sattva, Rajas and Tamas^(**5**) which exist throughout the whole universe and permeate all the [Vikāras](# "Or effect or transformations of Prakriti.")".
+"Kāla it is," He says, "who effects Vikriti or change in Prakriti with Her three gunas, Sattva, Rajas and Tamas^(**5**) which exist throughout the whole universe and permeate all the Vikāras[^7]".
 The Mahāvishnu continues His discourse of which the following is a summary.
 ——————————————————————————————————————

+[^5]: "See note at p.
+29 post."

+[^7]: "Or effect or transformations of Prakriti."

 **1.** For they are the effect of the working of Prakriti and manifest Her gunas though in different proportions according to their specific activities.
 **4.** Prakriti is the invisible ultimate source as noumenal matter of all manifestation through whose contact with Purusha the whole universe arises.